jota-one/drosse/README.md

 api.users.65.json
 api.users.{id}.json
 ```

+You can pass more than one extension to check for.
+By default, if you don't pass the `extensions` key next to the `static` key, it will fallback to `["json"]`.
+If you search
+for other file types, like images for example, Drosse will automatically return the file instead of a JSON response.

 If you have a route with several path parameters, drosse will ignore them from left to right.
 Example, for this route:
 ```